 Our next stinker was inevitable: the multi-part Final Dungeon combo from the end of FFIII: the Crystal Tower, Eureka, and the World of Darkness (you could also include the Ancient’s Maze, which is incredibly dull and only makes things worse, but since you hit the overworld for a single square after the Maze, I say it doesn’t count).
 This time I haven’t played the Famicom version yet.
 There’s an off-chance that the Famicom version’s Final Dungeons might actually be worse than the remake’s, because the original has far more complicated dungeons.
 It will come down to whether needless 80s complexity or 00’s gameplay mistakes ends up winning out over the other.
 For now, let’s talk about the remake’s version.

 FFIII’s final dungeon has a lot of neat ideas.
 Titan and the Earth Crystal?
 A nice endgame surprise!
 Eureka?
 Nothing but bonus points!
 Both versions of the Crystal Tower and World of Darkness are also especially attractive as FFIII dungeons go, a real aesthetic high-mark (Eureka, unfortunately, is just a cave).
 The problem is that almost all these pros are at the front of the dungeon, and you’re encouraged to leave after getting those first impressions, dividing them from the “final dungeon experience.”
-The average player will wisely kill Titan, go back outside to save and heal, then visit Eureka, and then go back outside again… Suffice to say, all the dungeons’ high points feel like they aren’t a part of the final run!
+The average player will kill Titan, then wisely go back outside to save and heal, then visit Eureka, and then go back outside again… Suffice to say, a good chunk of the dungeons’ high points feel like they aren’t a part of the final run!
 And the gameplay they have left is ruined by one massive problem that’s impossible to overlook.

 It all comes down to the spiteful developer’s decision to remove the save point they had planned between the Tower and the World of Darkness.
 You have to complete this double-length final dungeon, with a boss, four-to-eight midbosses (depending on whether or not you go for the Ribbons), random encounter dragons that are above the level curve because they hold secret ur-equipment, and the final boss, all on one.
 Save!
 Even if there had been a save point, the remaining parts of these dungeons are so boring!
 The World of Darkness tries out a few gimmicks, especially with the Crystal guardians, but it’s so thin.
 You can just tell the Famicom hardware and Square’s game engine were at their limits, and the remake did nothing to improve on it.
 Only the final boss is mechanically interesting, and you’ll be too busy gnawing your nails to stubs to actually appreciate it.
 Furthermore, the dungeons’ narrative is wrapped up in a weird fatalism that doesn’t seem to have translated all that well to English.